synnaxlabs/synnax/docs/site/src/components/ClientTabs/setup-python.md

 ### Setup

-Before starting, make sure you've instantiated a `Synnax` client.
+Start by instantiating a `Synnax` client.
 If you've [logged in via the CLI](/reference/client-cli/get-started), there's no need to provide any arguments.